nourabdelbaki/ECMA31330_MLProject/README.md

 In the [Models](https://github.com/nourabdelbaki/ECMA31330_MLProject/tree/main/Models) Folder is the saved model objects from [CV_RandomForests.R](https://github.com/nourabdelbaki/ECMA31330_MLProject/blob/main/Code/CV_RandomForests.R); 1 for all of the data, 1 for pre-2008, 1 for post-2008, 1 for pre-covid, and 1 for post-covid.

 In the [RawData](https://github.com/nourabdelbaki/ECMA31330_MLProject/tree/main/RawData) Folder is the set of all datasets as defined in section 4.1 of the paper.
+The original links to the datasets can be found under [links_to_data.xlsx](https://github.com/nourabdelbaki/ECMA31330_MLProject/blob/main/links_to_data.xlsx) in the main folder.

 In the [Visualizations](https://github.com/nourabdelbaki/ECMA31330_MLProject/tree/main/Visualizations) Folder is a saved image of all the visualization found in the final write-up.